Equality + Belonging

 We believe in standing up for all forms of equality—inside and outside our company.

 Our commitment to equality and diversity is embedded in our Code of Business Conduct (COBC), which includes a zero-tolerance policy for any form of discrimination, harassment or retaliation.
 This policy applies to our directors, employees, applicants, customers and business partners, including independent contractors and suppliers.
-In addition to our COBC, we have a dedicated Diversity and Inclusion strategy centered around three areas of focus:
+In addition to our COBC, we have a dedicated Equality and Belonging strategy centered around three areas of focus:

 Creating a Community of Equality and Belonging